-We feel that the above actions will produce increases in student outcome data that will move our local lead metrics in a positive direction providing for much needed academic gains and achievement gap closure.
+We feel that the above actions will continue to produce increases in student outcome data (SBAC Math and ELA as well as ELPI) that will continue to move our local lead metrics in a positive direction providing for much needed academic gains and achievement gap closure.
 Additional professional learning for teachers along with the additional staff will provide for increased fidelity and consistency for teaching and learning at Semitropic.
-Additionally, Thinking Maps and Write from the Beginning will supplement our core for increased critical thinking opportunities that will link to writing organization especially for our unduplicated students, but will increase performance for all students.
+Additionally, Thinking Maps (Action 1.9) and Write from the Beginning will supplement our core for increased critical thinking opportunities that will link to writing organization especially for our unduplicated students, but will increase performance for all students.
 Our MTSS Tiered system is in the beginning stage of implementation at this time, but will progress significantly with the intentional focus on Tier I supports.
 CBM screening for alls students will pinpoint unduplicated and all student needs which will allow for ideal placement into our MTSS system of supports.
 Student growth targets will be realistic and accelerated as a result of these actions.